gabrielfs7/udemy-docker-mastery/README.md

 To do this, we should create the registry like this:

 ```
-cd registry-sample-1
 docker container run -d -p 5000:5000 --name registry -v $(pwd)/registry-data:/var/lib/registry registry
 ```

-Now we can push the image to the the local registry volume:
+Now we can tag/push the image to the the local registry volume:

 ```
+docker tag hello-world 127.0.0.1:5000/hello-world
 docker push 127.0.0.1:5000/hello-world
 ```